RinHizakura/kmemsnoop/README.md

 (Optional) `kmemsnoop` tool support a special type of expression called **kexpr**.
-It allows you to access specific kind of object in the kernel(e.g. a `sturct task_struct` from task pid), and set watchpoint on the object member with the given expression.
+It allows you to access specific kind of object in the kernel(e.g. a `struct task_struct` from task pid), and set watchpoint on the object member with the given expression.
 In order to use this feature, you need to enable `/proc/kcore` to make access the kernel objects possible.